Browning 0.5inch (12.7 mm) heavy machine guns.

 Nowadays the M2 is permanently installed on vehicles used to fight infantry and aircraft.
 Related components are the anti-aircraft base and the M3 tripod, both of which provide stable weapon platforms.
 The M2 0.5-inch flexible version is used as a ground weapon on the M3 tripod or on various US Navy mountings on board of ships.

 Tactically, the M2 should offer suppressive fire during the own attack or in defense.
-It can be used efficiently against infantry, light armoured vehicles, slow and low flying planes and small boats.
-The 0.5 inch cartridge also has good penetration against most types of masonry.
+It can be used efficiently against infantry, light armored vehicles, slow and low flying planes and small boats.
+The 0.5 inch (12.7 mm) cartridge also has good penetration against most types of masonry.

 Surprisingly, the M2 was used in limited numbers as a sniper weapon against fixed installations, such as fire bases, during the Vietnam War due to its low rate of fire and good swivel and lifting mechanism.